Madampi: Plot

-Gopalakrishna Pillai (Mohanlal) is a rich money-lender in a village called Elavumthitta in Pathanamthitta district.
-People misunderstand him to be money-minded, without having any emotional bond even towards his mother Devaki Amma (KPAC Lalitha) or younger brother Ramakrishna Pillai (Ajmal Ameer).
+Gopalakrishna Pillai is a ruthless loan shark and the wealthiest person in a village called Elavattam in Pathanamthitta district.
+People consider him to be cold and money-minded, without having any emotional bond even towards his mother, Devaki, or his younger brother Ramakrishnan.

 As the story moves along, we learn more about the hero.
-He is considered heartless, as he threw out his father Madhava Menon (Sai Kumar) when he was a teenager, for his father's wayward lifestyle.
-His mother hates him for doing that and his brother hates him because he does not let his brother pursue his dream of being an actor and never gives him any freedom.

-His main antagonists are Sreedharan (Siddique) and his younger brothers.
-Kavya Madhavan assumes the role of Jayalakshmi, a bank manager who is seen as a threat to Gopalakrishna Pillai's money lending business.
+He is considered heartless, as he threw out his father, Madhava Menon, when he was a teenager, for his father's wayward lifestyle.
+His mother hates him for doing that and his brother hates him as he does not let him pursue his dream of being an actor and never gives him any freedom.
+His main antagonists are Sreedharan and his younger brothers.
+Jayalakshmi is a bank manager, who is seen as a threat to Gopalakrishnan's money-lending business.

-It turns out that Ramakrishna Pillai is in love with a girl (Mallika Kapoor) from Gopalakrishna Pillai's rival family.
-Though Gopalakrishnan Pillai arranges the marriage forgetting the rivalry, after marriage he asks his brother to repay him the expenses he incurred for the marriage and prompts the newlyweds to sleep separately.
-With this he becomes the most hated person of his brother and mother.
-Frustrated, Ramakrishna Pillai leaves the house and joins his in-laws against Gopalakrishna Pillai by saying that his money-lending business is illegal.
-Still that doesn't work.
+It turns out that Ramakrishnan is in love with a girl from Gopalakrishnan's rival family.
+Though, Gopalakrishnan arranges the marriage forgetting the rivalry, he asks his brother to repay him the expenses he incurred for the wedding and prompts the newlyweds to sleep separately.
+With this, he becomes the most hated person to his brother and mother.
+Frustrated, Ramakrishnan leaves the house and joins his in-laws against Gopalakrishnan by saying that his money-lending business is illegal.
+Still, that doesn't work.

-Ramakrishna Pillai accuses his brother of processioning the family wealth alone and he gives false information to the Income Tax Department files a suite against him in court.
-In the climax it is revealed by Gopalakrishna Pillai's advocate (Jagathy Sreekumar) that Gopalakrishna Pillai has kept his hard-earned wealth in the name of his younger brother and he was always hard on him just to make him responsible.
+Ramakrishnan accuses his brother of processing the family wealth alone.
+He gives false information to the Income Tax Department and files a suit against him in court.
+In the climax, it is revealed by Gopalakrishnan's advocate that Gopalakrishnan has kept his hard-earned wealth in the name of his younger brother and was always hard on him just to make him responsible.
 It also is revealed that his father was not thrown out, but committed suicide in Madurai due to his debts.
-The story ends happily as the brothers reunite and everyone apologises to Gopalakrishna Pillai.
+The story ends happily as the brothers reunite and everyone apologises to Gopalakrishnan.